devakapatel/t9-nextra-3/pages/sem-6/assignments/data-compression/assignment-2.md

 This revised version provides a much more robust and accurate implementation of the scaling method for encoding and decoding.
 It addresses the potential issues and provides clear error handling.

-## 6) Degenerate the sequence using a scaling method..
-[Consider the same sequence and frequencies which you have generated in question-5]
+## <mark> 6) Degenerate the sequence using a scaling method..
+[Consider the same sequence and frequencies which you have generated in question-5] </mark>

 Degenerating a sequence using the scaling method is essentially the _reverse_ process of encoding.
 You start with a tag (a value within the range [0, 1)) and iteratively determine the symbols that correspond to that tag, effectively reconstructing the original sequence.
 Here's how you can adapt the code from the previous response to perform degeneration: